hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 # Guitar-Hero-II-Deluxe-360

-This Repo contains everything you need to build an ark for gh2dx 360, and also run the included xex on PC with an included build of Xenia.
+This Repo contains everything you need to build an ark for gh2dx 360, and also runs the included xex on a PC with an included build of Xenia.

-Xenia is pre setup for portable instalation with it's own config file that disables vsync, and sets an option in this specific build (max_queued_frames = 3)
+Xenia is pre setup for portable installation with its own config file that disables vsync, and sets an option in this specific build (max_queued_frames = 3)

 You can install song packs directly in your local copy of this repo in